Arlington Heights, Illinois: Primary and secondary schools

 Public elementary schools and middle schools that serve most of the city are operated by Arlington Heights School District 25.
-Portions of the city are also served by Prospect Heights School District 23, Wheeling School District 21, Elk Grove School District 59 and Community Consolidated School District 15.
+Portions of the city are also served by Prospect Heights School District 23, Wheeling School District 21, Community Consolidated School District 59 and Community Consolidated School District 15.
 Seventeen elementary schools and nine middle schools serve sections of Arlington Heights.

 Public high schools serving most of the community are operated by Township High School District 214.
 There is one public high school in the city, John Hersey High School.
 Other District 214 high schools serving sections of the city are: Buffalo Grove, Prospect, Rolling Meadows, and Wheeling.
 Portions of the city are also served by Palatine High School (Palatine, Illinois) in Township High School District 211.
 During peak enrollment from the 1960s to the 1980s, there were three public high schools in Arlington Heights: Hersey, Arlington High School, and Forest View High School.

 Arlington High School was the original high school founded in 1922, but was closed in 1984, and is now the private Christian Liberty Academy.
 Forest View High School was closed in 1986, but serves as the administration center for the district.
 Today Arlington Heights high school students attend Rolling Meadows High School, Prospect High School, John Hersey High School and Buffalo Grove High School, with small portions attending Wheeling High School, Elk Grove High School, and Palatine High School (Palatine, Illinois).

 There are also several private schools in Arlington Heights, such as St. Viator High School, Our Lady of Wayside School, St. James School, St. Peter Lutheran School and Christian Liberty Academy.
 Chicago Futabakai Japanese School, which offers day classes for Japanese students as well as weekend supplemental instruction, is located in Arlington Heights, in a former middle school.
 It moved there from Niles in 1998.